You can also check our YouTube channel for the popular FAQs.

 Q: What is the fee for public charging?

 A: Most Level 2 public stations in BC are free of charge.
 You may have to pay for the parking spot but not for the use of the charger.
-DC Fast Chargers do have a minimum $2.00 fee, they charge about 35¢ per kWh.
+Some DC Fast Chargers have a minimum $2.00 fee and charge about 35¢ per kWh.
 Most times the fee is around $4.00 for a DC fast charge.
 Expect to see changes in billing as EV’s gain popularity.

 Q: How do I find charging stations?